-Getting a diagnosis of your mental illness can be both scary and a relief.
-While it’s great that you’re on the path to getting well again, telling people about your illness can bring on anxiety and stress.
+Being diagnosed as having a mental illness can be both scary and a relief.
+While it’s great that you’re on the path to getting well again, telling people about your illness can cause anxiety and stress.
 Here’s how to work out who to tell, how to tell them, and how to deal with any anxiety you might feel.

 This can help if:

 - you’ve recently been diagnosed with a mental illness

 - you’re worried about what people will think of you, and how they’ll treat you, once they know about your illness

 - you want to share your diagnosis with someone you trust.

 Unfortunately, there is still a lot of stigma surrounding mental illness and it’s possible that you’ll have to deal with it at some point.
 One in five Australians will receive a mental health diagnosis at some point in their lives, so most people will either experience this personally or know someone who has.
 The good news is that there’s been a lot of progress in mental health awareness and the stigma is fading.

 Most people will be supportive and understanding, but others may be confused, ignorant or negative.
 Sometimes, it’s possible that the other person simply doesn’t have any experience or awareness.
 Choosing someone to have a conversation with who cares about you, and that you can trust, can help you to open up about what’s going on for you.